Rape counts, linked to murder, left to lie on file

 In addition to the common public interest factors tending in favour and against prosecution set out in the Code for Crown Prosecutors, prosecutors should take into account the following factors tending in favour of prosecution when deciding whether a prosecution for rape is in the public interest:

-- Rape is so serious that a prosecution is almost certainly required in the public interest (paragraph 4.5 CPS Policy for Prosecuting Cases of Rape).
+- Rape is so serious that a prosecution is almost certainly required in the public interest.

 - A conviction for rape will result in the application of Notification requirements under the SOA.